smotti/ayeaye/README.md

 ```
 STATUS 200
-BODY [{"content": "Patient with ID 1233 checked in", "topic": "IRB",
+BODY [{"content": "Patient with ID 1233 checked in", "topic": "irb",
        "title": "Patient Check-In", "time": 15},
-      {"content": "Patient with ID 1233 checked in", "topic": "IRB",
+      {"content": "Patient with ID 1233 checked in", "topic": "irb",
        "title": "Patient Check-In", "time": 20}]
 ```

 #### POST /notifications/:topic

 Send a notification for the specified topic.
+Noted that the `:topic` is case-insensitive and will be lowercased internally.

 ##### URL